 On May 1, 1988 WERU Community Radio began broadcasting at 89.9 FM from the top of Blue Hill Mountain along Downeast and Midcoast Maine.
-Noel Paul Stookey was the station's first benefactor and WERU first broadcast fromstudios in his converted large chicken-coop building, affectionately known as "The Henhouse."
 In 1997 the station moved to its current location in East Orland.
-WERU began streaming its broadcast signal on the Internet in 1999.
-In 2012 we replaced our aged 12,000-watt main transmitter, which we rather miraculously kept running well beyond its expected life span, with a new state of the art transmitter.
-Also in 2012 WERU established a low power signal to Bangor at 99.9 FM (after several years of struggling with a weak signal in the city).
+We began streaming its broadcast signal on the Internet in 1999.
+In 2012 we replaced our aged radio transmitter, which we rather miraculously kept running well beyond its expected life span, with a new state of the art transmitter.
+Also in 2012 WERU established a low power signal to Bangor at 99.9 FM.

 - On May 1, 1988, after eight years of planning and work by an highly dedicated group of volunteers, WERU began broadcasting at 89.9 FM from the top of Blue Hill Mountain on the coast of Maine.
 Noel Paul Stookey was the station’s first benefactor and WERU first broadcast from studios in his converted chicken house building, affectionately known as “The Henhouse.”
 In 1997 the station moved to its current location on U.S. Route 1 in East Orland.